Activation of entanglement in generalized entanglement swapping: INTRODUCTION

-In operational terms, an operator is referred to as an inseparable operator if its Choi matrix is entangled while separable operators are operators which take separable states to separable states and its Choi matrix is a separable density matrix \cite{rain1,rain2,rain3}.
+In operational terms, an operator is referred to as an inseparable operator if its Choi state is entangled while separable operators are operators which take separable states to separable states and its Choi state is a separable density matrix \cite{rain1,rain2,rain3}.
 Quantum measurements are a special class of operators.
-The most general form of measurement is called a Positive operator valued measure (POVM) \cite{um1,unsharp_measurement,povm}.
-A POVM, $\mathcal{M}$ is defined as a set of positive operators $\Pi_n$ s.t $\sum_n{\Pi_n} = \mathbb{I}$ where $\mathbb{I}$ is the identity operator on the corresponding Hilbert space.
-Measurements are characterized by various definitions, in papers \cite{terhal,vincenzo,yokoyama,hamamura,sperling,duan,vertesi,rabelo,adam,wu,virmani,lobet}, it has been defined that a POVM, $\mathcal{M} = \{\Pi_n\}$, ($n^\text{th}$) POVM element $\Pi_{n|AB}$ is entangled if the corresponding operator defined as $\frac{\Pi_{n|AB}^{T_B}}{\mbox{Tr}(\Pi_{n|AB})}$ fails to be positive where $T_B$ represent the partial transpose with respect to the subsystem B. The POVM element is said to be unentangled if the normalized form $\frac{\Pi_n}{\mbox{Tr}(\Pi_n)}$ is a separable quantum mixed state.
+The most general form of measurement is called a positive operator-valued measure (POVM) \cite{um1,unsharp_measurement,povm}.
+A POVM, $\mathcal{M}$ is defined as a set of positive operators $\Pi_n$ so that $\sum_n{\Pi_n} = \mathbb{I}$ where $\mathbb{I}$ is the identity operator on the corresponding Hilbert space.
+Measurements are characterized by various definitions.
+In papers \cite{yokoyama,hamamura,sperling,duan,vertesi,rabelo,adam,wu,virmani}, it has been defined that a POVM element $\Pi_{n}$ is considered entangled if the partial transpose of the corresponding operator, defined as $\frac{\Pi_n}{\mbox{Tr}(\Pi_n)}$, fails to be positive.
+The POVM element is said to be unentangled if the normalized form $\frac{\Pi_n}{\mbox{Tr}(\Pi_n)}$ is a separable quantum mixed state.
 A POVM measurement is called an entangled measurement if at least one of the POVM elements is entangled.
 Similarly, A POVM measurement is called unentangled measurement if each of the POVM elements is unentangled.
-Here, the entanglement of the measurement is characterized as an \textit{entanglement of the detection devices} or \textit{entanglement of the measurement}.
+Here, the entanglement of the measurement is characterized as an \textit{entanglement of the detection devices} or POVM entanglement.
 The entire measurement set is classified into different categories based on this definition \cite{vertesi,adam}.
-In \cite{vertesi,adam}, the authors have classified the set of measurements into different categories such as entangled measurement, unentangled measurement, LOCC measurement, and classical measurement where classical and LOCC measurements do not have any capacity to produce the entangled state from a separable state.
+In \cite{vertesi,adam}, the authors have classified the set of measurements into different categories such as entangled measurement, unentangled measurement, local operations and classical communication (LOCC) measurement, and classical measurement where classical and LOCC measurements do not have any capacity to produce the entangled state from a separable state.
 Note that these measurements have the inclusion relation: General measurement $\supset$ unentangled measurement $\supset$ LOCC measurement $\supset$ classical measurement, where general measurement corresponds to the set of all quantum measurements, including the entangled measurements \cite{vertesi,adam}.
 LOCC and classical measurements belong to the class of separable operations in an operational sense.
 It is important to note that, according to this definition, not every unentangled measurement is considered a separable operation, but the converse is true.